sbaaihamza/kaggle_predict_future_sales/README.md

 * finally we will end up this notebook by Train test split which is time based, and save them.  **now our data is prepared for a ML model**

 # III.
 Cross validations
-**Information can be found in function define within feature_eng  notebook called get_cv_idxs()**
+**Information can be found in function define within tuning_lgb notebook called get_cv_idxs()**

-* Two ways to split for train and validation:
- - use last two month as validation set
- - Use date_block_num in {9,21,33} as validation set
+* Since we are dealing we a time series data so I have to pre-define which data can be used for train and test.
+I have a function called get_cv_idxs that will return a list of tuples for cross validation.
+I decide to use 6 folds, from date_block_num 28 to 33, and luckily this CV score is consistent to leaderboard score.

+# dataframe must contain date_block_num features
+Results from this function can be passed to sklearn GridSearchCV.

 After comparing the validation RMSE score vs. leaderboard RMSE score, selected the second validation method.

 # IV.
 Training methods:
-**Information can be found in tuning_lgb and tuning_xgb notebook** Metrics optimization
+**Information can be found in tuning_lgb and tuning_xgb notebook**

-Regressors minimize mean squared error.
+* Metrics optimization: Regressors minimize mean squared error.
 Validation metric used RMSE, same as the evaluation metric of the project.
-Hyperparameter tuning

-used early stopping to do parameter tuning for xgb and neural networks.
+* Hyperparameter tuning: used early stopping to do parameter tuning for xgb, lgb and neural networks.

 # V. Ensembling
 **Information can be found in ensemble notebook**